A Bible Study

 When Nicodemus, a respected member of the Jewish ruling council, comes to Jesus, he acknowledges Jesus’ divine authority, saying, ‘Rabbi, we know that you are a teacher come from God, for no one can do these signs that you do, unless God is with him’ (3:2).

 However, his belief is sufficiently tentative that he comes by night.
-Jesus doesn’t even respond to Nicodemus’ reference to signs but instead begins to teach Nicodemus about the entrance requirements to the kingdom of God.
+Jesus doesn’t even respond to Nicodemus’ reference to signs, but instead begins to teach Nicodemus about the entrance requirements to the kingdom of God.

 But while Nicodemus seems puzzled by Jesus’ comments in chapter 3, he will later try to defend Jesus before the council, saying,